bfildier/EUREC4A_movies/README.md

 To generate movie with GOES image and HALO dropsondes:

+# 1. Download dropsondes data on AERIS

+. use the following command

+wget -r -nH --no-parent https://observations.ipsl.fr/aeris/eurec4a-data/AIRCRAFT/HALO/AVAP-DROPSONDES/2020/

-1. Edit scripts/movie_params.py
+# 2. Edit scripts/movie_params.py

 . sondedir: path to the directory storing dropsonde data.
-The directory tree is the same as the NAS system used in the ops center during the campaign.
+The directory tree is the same as the AERIS system.

 . goesdir: where you want to store GOES images.